 CILT Key Knowledge Areas

-Graded membership of CILT is dependent on the applicants demonstrating that they meet criteria set and agreed by the International Council of CILT of which the KKA are an important element.
-Applicants need to demonstrate different levels of knowledge of the KKA – (a) awareness (b) knowledge (c) competence (d) expertise
+Graded membership of CILT is dependent on the applicants demonstrating that they meet criteria set and agreed by the International Council of CILT of which the KKA is an important element.
+Applicants need to demonstrate different levels of knowledge of the KKA – (a) awareness (b) knowledge (c) competence (d) expertise.

 Knowledge Levels for Logistics & Transport